grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. note::
     The value is required
-    The value must be one of the following options ['NoKnownSolution', 'Constant', 'X', 'XPlusYPlusZ', 'X3Y2PlusSinXYPlus1', 'X3Y4PlusX2PlusSinXYCosYPlus1', 'XYZTPlus1', 'XYZTPlus1']
+    The value must be one of the following options: NoKnownSolution, Constant, X, XPlusYPlusZ, X3Y2PlusSinXYPlus1, X3Y4PlusX2PlusSinXYCosYPlus1, XYZTPlus1, XYZTPlus1